Cipherxzc/vlut.cpp/README.md

 - **TriLM family**
   - Example: [`SpectraSuite/TriLM_3.9B_Unpacked`](https://huggingface.co/SpectraSuite/TriLM_3.9B_Unpacked)

-To reproduce full comparison results involving **FP16/BF16 baselines**, please refer to the [Evaluation Guide](evaluation/Evaluation.md).

 ## Quick Start

-This section walks you through the minimum steps required to run a ternary LLM with **vlut.cpp**:
+This section walks you through the minimum steps required to run a ternary LLM with vlut.cpp:

 1. **Install and build** vlut.cpp.
 1. **Convert** a HuggingFace model into vlut-compatible GGUF.